project-meucci/thimm.github.io/docs/In Search of Soil/Dr-david-laird-the-role-of-clay-in-soils-in-search-of-soil-17.md

 ---
-title: Dr. David Laird - The Role of Clay in Soils | In Search of Soil #17
+title: Dr David Laird The Role Of Clay In Soils In Search Of Soil 17
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### In Search of Soil  (2021-08-11)